Dear thyroid patients: If you’ve never heard about the deiodinases, your life and future health may depend on you learning about them.

 Therefore, a deiodinase “De – IODINE – ates” the hormone molecules, enabling them to change their structure and function as thyroid hormone.

-The deiodinases’ activity upon thyroid hormones are an important part of the body’s method of circulating iodine, and just the right amount of iodine (not too much, not too little) is essential for the thyroid gland to produce thyroid hormone.
+The deiodinases’ activity upon thyroid hormones are an important part of the body’s method of circulating iodine.

 The most important hormone in this cycle is T3, since it is the only hormone known to trigger a huge series of “genomic” activities within the thyroid hormone receptor located in every cell throughout our body.

 That means it turns on and off genes that are just waiting to be activated by T3.

 When the receptor does not have T3 bound to it, the gene it’s attached to is either in an ON state or an OFF state.
 When the receptor has T3, it’s a toggle, like a light switch, turning it to the opposite state, either turning the light off, or turning it on.

 Without T3, our body cannot make energy from mitochondria.